 - If you receive an oral request for dental records, either in person or by telephone (including from a law enforcement representative), respectfully and politely tell the individual that all requests for records must be submitted in writing (on official letterhead, if appropriate).
 Tell the individual that, once you receive the written request, it will be reviewed as soon as possible.

 - Do not unilaterally refuse to provide records to a properly authorized individual who presents an appropriate written request.
-Seek advice from your professional liability carrier, risk manager, or corporate counsel.
-Withholding records can antagonize the patient and irreparably injure the patient-provider relationship.
+Seek advice from your professional liability carrier, risk manager, corporate counsel, or personal attorney.
+Withholding records can antagonize the patient and irreparably injure the patient-practitioner relationship.
 It may also result in a complaint to your state dental licensing board, state department of consumer affairs, or even the federal Office of Civil Rights.

 - Respond promptly to requests for records.
 You are not expected to provide the material on short notice, but you are required to respond in a timely manner, as defined under applicable state law and in the HIPAA Privacy Rules.